Dr. Mark E. Keenum

 Dr. Mark Everett Keenum became Mississippi State's 19th president Jan.
 5, 2009, following a distinguished public service career.

 Despite difficult economic times, Dr. Keenum has guided Mississippi State to new heights.
 His quick action to address budget shortfalls put the university in position to meet those challenges and maintain the highest level of academic excellence.
 The university has experienced record enrollment growth, which includes students with the highest ACT average of any university in our state.
 Increased enrollment has also spurred new construction on campus, with two new residence halls completed and opened this August.
 The Mize Pavilion, a state-of-the-art basketball practice facility, was dedicated in 2011.
 The Leo W. Seal Jr. Football Complex was occupied in January 2013.
-Plans in the immediate future include construction of another new residence hall, a new classroom building and renovation of historic Lee Hall and bids were accepted this summer to expand Davis Wade Stadium, a project expected to be completed by August 2014.
+Plans in the immediate future include construction of another new residence hall, a new classroom building,, a new dining facility, and renovation of historic Lee Hall.
+The ongoing expansion and improvements at Davis Wade Stadium should be completed by August 2014.

 Dr. Keenum has also been instrumental in expanding the MSU Promise Program, which provides need-based scholarship assistance to Mississippi students whose families have limited financial means.
 Through the Sonny Montgomery Center for America's Veterans, he has also led initiatives to make Mississippi State one of the most veteran-friendly universities in the nation.